 Art for Dummies?

-But I suspect that some of us still view art with ’tongue in cheek’ and dismiss it as being merely pretty pictures to adorn one’s home with.
+I suspect some of us still view art with ’tongue in cheek’ and dismiss it as being merely pretty pictures to adorn one’s home with.
+True?

 The 19th and 20th centuries saw art evolving at a rapid and drastic pace.
 The introduction of Utilitarian theories, the Industrial Revolution and the horrors of witnessing the world at war enforced a dramatic change in society’s outlook.
 Our rosy-hued spectacles had become smudged and tainted.
 In the aftermath of war, so much of our beautiful world was destroyed that it must have been a struggle to find new meaning in life.It was perhaps an attempt to come to terms with the turmoil that some artists chose to express angst and suffering in their work.